raimohanska/nulzzzblog/2012_01_18_Things_You_Should_Know_About_Rx.md

 >otherwise it should be marked as cold.

 So what?
 Well, simply put, hot observables are consistent among subscribers and cold ones are not.
 A hot observable can be seen as a list of `(time, value)` pairs.
+A hot observable won't produce the an event to subscribers that subscribed after the event occurred.
 The cold ones are, well, something that depends on when you subscribe.

-All Observables that are directly derived from some real-world events are typically hot.
+All Observables that are directly derived from some real-world events are hot.
 For instance, mouse and keyboard events will be consistent among all subscribers.

-So, as long as you keep your Observables hot, they will produce consistent results.
-A hot observable won't produce the an event to subscribers that subscribed after the event occurred.

-When does it get cold, then?
+But, if you combine them with a cold observable, or apply a stateful combinator, such as `Scan`, you're not so safe anymore.

 Observables from Arrays
 -----------------------